-- 1. Each certified judge must make themselves available to serve on at least two contest panels in any given period of twelve consecutive months. - 2.
-Each certified judge should serve on an official panel at least twice in any period of twelve consecutive months and must serve on an official panel at least once in any period of twelve consecutive months. - 3.
-Each scoring judge must complete and submit acceptable tapes of evaluations or coaching sessions as directed by the Society Contest and Judging Committee. - 4.
-Each judge must attend the Contest and Judging category school when it is offered (normally every three years) and receive a passing grade from his category specialist.
+1. Each certified judge must make themselves available to serve on at least two contest panels in any given period of twelve consecutive months.

+2. Each certified judge should serve on an official panel at least twice in any period of twelve consecutive months and must serve on an official panel at least once in any period of twelve consecutive months.

+3. Each scoring judge must complete and submit acceptable recordings of evaluations or coaching sessions as directed by the Society Contest and Judging Committee.

+4. Each judge must attend the Contest and Judging category school when it is offered (normally every three years) and meet certification requirements from their category specialist to receive certification.

+5. In the event a previously certified judge can't attend category school, the category specialist may place them on certification pending or other status and invite them to the following candidate school.
+Upon successful completion of candidate school, the judge will be recertified.

-- 5. Each certified judge must participate actively in the Contest and Judging competition system at least once in the interval between each category school.
-Such participation may be as a quartet competitor, a chorus competitor, a chorus director, or in some other active capacity approved by the judge's category specialist. - 6.
-Each judge must maintain acceptable standards of performance and conduct as defined by each category specialist and by the contest and judging code of ethics. - 7.
-Each judge must maintain current membership in the Society at all times to remain in an active judge status.
+6. Each certified judge must participate actively in the Contest and Judging competition system at least once in the interval between each category school.
+Such participation may be as a quartet competitor, a chorus competitor, a chorus director, or in some other active capacity approved by the judge's category specialist, which may include competition in other Barbershop organization contests.

+7. Each judge must maintain acceptable standards of performance and conduct as defined by each category specialist and by the contest and judging code of ethics.

+8. Each judge must maintain current membership in the Society, including membership in a Society district, or be a Society Associate at all times to remain in an active judge status.